MAGANER/Goa2d/README.md

 To build framework on your own, you need to get SDL2 and additional libraries for images, ttf, audio if you use them.
 To get all information about these libraries follow <a href="https://www.libsdl.org/">SDL2's official site</a>.
 Or you can follow <a href="https://www.lazyfoo.net/tutorials/SDL/index.php">Lazy Foo's tutorials</a> to find out how to build all required libraries.
-After SDL2 and all related libraries are build you should correctly link them to your project with Goat2d or you can statically build goat2d with all libraries.
+After SDL2 and all related libraries are built you should correctly link them to your project with Goat2d or you can statically build goat2d with all libraries.
 </p>